-The important thing to remember is, you're not alone.
-We are in this with you, ready to help and support you at all times!
+The important thing to remember is you're not alone.
+We're in this with you, ready to help and support you every step of the way.
 Thanks again!
 It's going to be a great Girl Scout year!

 As of February 2026, South Carolina is experiencing a large, ongoing outbreak of measles with hundreds of cases, primarily in Upstate regions.